The Heaven of Animals: Plot

 The plot consists of standalone vignettes about loss.

 Production

 The film is a Spanish-Romanian co-production by Grupo Tranquilo PC alongside Cinelabs.
 It had the participation of Canal Sur and RTVE and the financial backing of Junta de Andalucía.
 Shooting locations in the province of Seville included Seville and Alcalá de Guadaíra.

 Release

 The film was presented at the 28th Málaga Film Festival on 20 March 2025, vying for the Golden Biznaga.
 Distributed by Maravillas Films, it is scheduled to be released in about 50 Spanish theatres on 9 May 2025.

 Reception

 Elsa Fernández-Santos of El País wrote that, with the film, Amodeo "returns to his most personal and interesting path, that place where the strange and the brief aspire to reveal something more".

-Philipp Engle of Cinemanía rated the film 3½ out of 5 stars, writing that the element that allows the film to overcome its episodic nature the most is the aesthetics.
+Philipp Engel of Cinemanía rated the film 3½ out of 5 stars, writing that the element that allows the film to overcome its episodic nature the most is the aesthetics.